FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 * Borders of the Map - When an object crosses the borders of the map, it appears on the opposite side.

 ### PLANNED FEATURES
-* Player Collisions - If the player collides with an asteroid, enemy ship or with a laser beam, it dies.
 * Asteroid Splitting - The asteroids get split in half when shot by the laser beams.
 The smaller ones get instantly destroyed.
 * Score - When the player destroys asteroids and enemy ships, he gains points.
 * Lives - The player has an amount of lives, that decreases everytime he dies.